Schmavery/facebook-chat-api/DOCS.md

 __Attachments__

-Similar to how messages can vary based on their `type`, so too can the `attachments` within to `"message"` events.
+Similar to how messages can vary based on their `type`, so too can the `attachments` within `"message"` events.
 Each attachment will consist of an object of one of the following types:

 | Attachment Type | Fields |
 | --------------- | ------ |